 Stick to the basics

-Although there probably isn’t much data to back this statement up, out-of-control MySpace pages were definitely one of the reasons the platform became less popular over the years.
-Auto-playing music, spangly cursors, and unnecessary use-of-flash made pages garish to look at and impossible to use.
+Out-of-control MySpace pages were definitely one of the reasons the platform became less popular over the years.
+Auto-playing music, spangly cursors, and unnecessary use of Flash made pages garish to look at and impossible to use.
 The biggest problem though?
 People crammed as many of these gimmicks in if only for one reason - because they could.

 These little extras dramatically slow down the website, increase the chances of bugs and crashes, and damage the user experience.
 All these problems are now heavily penalised nowadays.